NFL stats history

 Similar to wide receivers with yards per game and yards per completion, running backs, fullbacks, quarterbacks, and even wide receivers can pick up rushing yards.

 Players like Cordarrelle Patterson, Tyreek Hill, and Rondale Moore are wide receivers whose speed allows them to throw defenses off their rhythm through jet sweeps and end around.
 Quarterback Lamar Jackson ranks fifth in the NFL in passing yards (1,519) and eighth in rushing yards (341).
 Jackson also ranks second in rushing yards per attempt (6.2).
-Another good stat to utilize is rushing yards before and after contact.
+Another good stat to use is rushing yards before and after contact.
 This can again be broken down on a per attempt basis.

 Rushing yards before contact indicates how effective a team is at run blocking because they’re keeping the rusher from being touched until he’s further down the field, leading to higher projected totals throughout the game.